Reducing maternal mortality and morbidity from unsafe abortion

 YLabs utilized a human-centered design approach to understand the social, economic, and structural determinants that contribute to an adolescent girl’s experience of unintended pregnancy and unsafe abortion.
 We are working with adolescent girls to co-design and prototype user-centered solutions that will be informed by and refined according to their needs, perspectives and preferences in order to support their pathways to safe, high-quality care.

-Led by Options UK, YLabs is working in collaboration with Ipas and local community-based organizations to develop a deep understanding of the barriers, stigma, and innovations needed to improve access to needed reproductive health services for adolescent girls.
+Led by Options UK, YLabs is working with local community-based organizations to develop a deep understanding of the barriers, stigma, and innovations needed to improve access to needed reproductive health services for adolescent girls.

 We are currently prototyping innovations with adolescent girls to co-design contextually-relevant solutions to increase access to safe, affordable, and high-quality reproductive health services.